Police carrying ‘scar tissue’ of austerity, says Met chief in bid for more cash

 Sir Mark Rowley is one of six senior police officers who, writing in The Times on Wednesday, have publicly called on the Government to provide “serious investment” at this month’s spending review.

-The officers, including the chiefs of Merseyside, West Midlands, Greater Manchester and West Yorkshire police and the head of the National Police Chiefs Council, argued forces needed more money and more officers to deal with “increasing public demand”.
+The officers, including the chiefs of Merseyside, West Midlands, Greater Manchester and West Yorkshire Police and the head of the National Police Chiefs Council, argued that forces need more money and more officers to deal with “increasing public demand”.

-Speaking to the BBC’s Today programme, Sir Mark said that while the Government’s pledges on law and order were “balanced and sensible”, they were also “very, very ambitious”.
+Speaking to BBC Radio 4’s Today programme, Sir Mark said that, while the Government’s pledges on law and order are “balanced and sensible”, they are also “very, very ambitious”.

 He said: “We’re carrying the scar tissue of years of austerity cuts, and the effects of that.
 Forces are much smaller when you compare the population they’re policing than they were a decade or 15 years ago.”

-However, he insisted that police forces were “not just asking for more money”, but wanted “radical reform” as well.
+However, he insisted that police forces are “not just asking for more money”, but want “radical reform” as well.

 He said: “We think there should be fewer police organisations across the country that can be more efficient, more capable.
 We need a proper national police agency that helps co-ordinate things.